cb-ci-templates/ci-templates/README.md

 * [Pipeline Template catalogs](https://docs.cloudbees.com/docs/cloudbees-ci/latest/pipeline-templates-user-guide/)

 # Structure
-The structure follows the recomened repository design for Pipeline Template catalogs
+The repository structure follows the recommended repository design for Pipeline Template catalogs, however, the Jenkinsfiles can be referenced as well from MultiBranch and organisation Folder pipelines
+Pipeline Templates are stored under a `/templates` folder in your source code repository, and each Pipeline Template is defined as a `subfolder` containing two files:

+* Jenkinsfile: A standard Pipeline Jenkinsfile, which supports either Declarative Pipeline syntax or Groovy scripting.

+* template.yaml: A YAML file containing the template’s parameters.

 ```
 ├── README.md
 ├── catalog.yaml